 One of the people Rigby invited to the pizza party in "Replaced" is named Geo Dude.

-Also in Replaced, the hipsters who briefly get Mordecai and Rigby's jobs are named Chad And Jeremy.
-This is the same as a folk duo from the 60s.
-The glases worn by one of them are also similar to the ones seen in this image◊.
-It may have been a coincidence, but hipsters are known for listening to folk music, especially that of the 60s.
+In the same episode, the hipsters who briefly get Mordecai and Rigby's jobs are named Chad and Jeremy, a likely reference to the 1960s folk duo of the same name.
+The glasses worn by the character Chad are also similar to the ones seen in this image◊.
+It may have been a coincidence, but hipsters are known for listening to folk music, especially that of the '60s.

 In "Sugar Rush", as Mordecai, Rigby, Skips and Pops race to buy a replacement set of donuts and come back to both the park and 'regular time' before the meeting set up by Benson, near the end the music and imagery seems to reference Inception, especially on the blasting horns that start the closer the group gets back to the park.